 Let them come and go, paying attention to what they are telling you about yourself but not reacting to them.

 You can set a powerful healing example for others by allowing yourself to feel freedom and authenticity.

 As you allow yourself to feel your feelings, be curious about why you feel the way you feel.

 Knowing what is going on in your heart under the layers of feelings will help you know what to do next.

 This connection to why you feel the way you feel will enable you to take proper action steps for your heart and cultivate lasting healing.

 Choosing a response instead of reacting to your emotions allows you to take your power back and not be subject to circumstances, society, or others for healing.

-Empower yourself by recognize that although your circumstances are not always in your control, how you respond to them is, and that means healing is always within your power.
+Empower yourself by recognizing that although your circumstances are not always in your control, how you respond to them means healing is always within your power.

 No matter how strong you are, tragedy will test that strength.